Kinematics of robotic manipulators - forward kinematics 1

 Rotation of co-ordinate frames

-* It is conventional to use the notation X0 etc. for the base frame.
+*It is conventional to use the notation X0, Y0, Z0. for the base frame.

-Note: in the following text vectors are indicated in bold italic type.
+(in the following text vectors are indicated in bold italic type)

-Co-ordinate frame axes X0 and Y0 are rotated counter-clockwise by angle θ to create a second frame 1 with axes X1 and Y1.
+Co-ordinate frame 0 with axes X0 and Y0 is rotated counter-clockwise by angle θ to create a second frame 1 with axes X1 and Y1.
 We envisage the axis of rotation coming out of the XY plane indicated by the green dot.

-î0 ĵ0 î1 and ĵ1 are unit vectors on the X0, Y0, X1 and Y1 axes respectively and are represented in Fig.6b by the lengths of the axis arrows.
+i0j0i1 and j1 are unit vectors on the X0, Y0, and X1 Y1 axes respectively and are represented by the lengths of the axis arrows

 We can state these equations in matrix form as:

-Examining the columns of the matrix we see that columns 1 and 2 are respectively column vectors for: (i) the projections of X1 on X0 and Y0 and (ii) the projections of Y1 on X0 and Y0, where X1 and Y1 are unit vectors.
+Examining the columns of the matrix we see that columns 1 and 2 are respectively column vectors for: (i) the projections of X1 on X0 and Y0 and (ii) the projections of Y1 on X0 and Y0, where X1 and Y1 have the magnitude of unit vectors i1 and j1.

 We now expand the rotational matrix to three dimensions by introducing axes Z0 and Z1 and adding projections of X1 and Y1 on Z0 and projections of Z1 on X0, Y0 and Z0.